 The Exotic Shorthair is a breed of cat developed to be a short-haired version of the Persian.
-The Exotic is similar to the Persian in many ways, including temperament and conformation, a flat nose and face, except the Exotic has a short dense coat.
-The Persian represents the largest class in shows and boasts the largest number of cats registered each year in CFA.
-However, Persians require daily grooming to maintain their beautiful coat.
+The Exotic is similar to the Persian in every way, including temperament and conformation, a flat nose and face, except the Exotic has a short dense coat (actually a medium length coat).
 For busy people who like the look of a Persian but don’t have time for the daily grooming demands, the Exotics are the best kept secret of the cat fancy.
-They are bred to meet the Persian standard in every way with one very special exception: the coat has a thick, dense, plush, short coat.
 The Exotic coat is unique to the breed and gives them a soft, rounded, teddy bear look.
 Their wonderful coat requires much less combing than a Persian’s and will not mat or tangle.
 Because of the ease of grooming for this special breed, Exotics are sometimes affectionately referred to as the lazy man’s Persian.
 We occasionally have Exotic Longhair kittens that look exactly like the Persian Cat; there is no difference that the eye can see.